SamuelAsherRivello/pixi-html5-examples/README.md

 # PixiJS Html5 Examples

-This repo includes PixiJS Html5 examples.
-Enjoy!
+This repo includes Html5 examples using [PixiJS](https://pixijs.com/) and [TypeScript](https://www.typescriptlang.org/).

-This repo forked from the fantastic [pixijs-project-template](https://github.com/SamuelAsherRivello/pixijs-project-template), created by Samuel Asher Rivello, which is a recommended starting point for new projects using [PixiJS](https://pixijs.com/) and [TypeScript](https://www.typescriptlang.org/).
+It is based on Samuel Asher Rivello's [pixi-project-template](https://github.com/SamuelAsherRivello/pixi-project-template) which is a recommended starting point for new projects.

 <figure>
     <img alt="screenshot"